matthiasGmayer/structural-independence-typst/no_residual/main.typ

 The goal of this section is to prove that structural independence (@def:structural_independence) characterizes independence in all product distributions $P in distributionstimes$.
+The proof simplifies in the finite case and was presented in @FFS.
+In the finite case, it is also possible to prove the statement using polynomials, see @garrabrant2021temporal.

-More precisely, our goal is to prove
+Our goal is to prove
 $
 forall P in distributionstimes: X indep_P Y | Z
 <=>